WHAT IS THE BEST EXHIBITION SPACE?

 Firstly you have to choose the right exhibition to attend.
 Then you have to book the best space.

 The right floor space can be the difference between a good and a bad exhibition.
 The more people that interact with your stand, the more successful you’re likely to be.

 There are five things to consider when choosing an exhibition stand space:

-#1: Shell Scheme vs. Space Only
+- Shell Scheme or Space Only?

 First and foremost, you have to decide whether you want a shell scheme or space only.
-Most exhibitions have both types of floor space on offer, but remember that they are distributed on a first come first serve basis.

 Organisers offer the shell scheme space with basic lighting, flooring, walls, furniture and power.
 This is more cost-effective and can make it a better option for budget-bound businesses.